ElijahZAwesome/Super-Mario-64-HD-Remake/README.md

 # Super-Mario-64-HD-Remake
-Original project started by Roystal Ross, who then abandoned it A continued remake by ILoveSMB
+Original project started by Roystal Ross, who then was copyright struck, and discontinued the project.
+A continued remake by ILoveSMB and ElijahZAwesome